 That particular store was relatively low spec compared to other stores we’ve worked on since.
 But the simplicity and decisions taken were what was necessary to get it up and running at the time.
 These were about removing internal barriers like profit margin hurdles, supply chain efficiency targets and website maintenance protocols, that once the store went live, mysteriously faded away.

-As part of the process to keep learning more about e-Commerce, it’s also worth noting that the first time you do anything will always be the slowest time you do it.
+As part of the process to keep learning more about e-Commerce, it’s also worth noting that the first time you do anything will always be the hardest and slowest time you do it.
 Because you are having to learn and invent as you go.

 But the next time you do it, it’s a little faster.
 Because, you’ve done it before.